mint-lab/cv_tutorial/README.md

 _Computer Vision Tutorial_ includes classical theories and techniques and also recent ML/DL-based methods for computer vision.
 As classical theories and techniques, the tutorial contains image processing, camera projection models, camera calibration, and pose estimation.
 As recent ML/DL-based methods, the tutorial deals with object categorization (and backbone networks), and its extensions such as object detection and instance segmentation.
 It also explains about further topics such as multi-object tracking, structure-from-motion, NeRF, and so on.

+This tutorial has been initiated and maintained to teach undergraduate CSE students in [SEOULTECH](https://en.seoultech.ac.kr/) as the course of _Computer Vision_ (109079).

 This tutorial contains code examples briefly written in [Python](https://python.org/) with [OpenCV](https://opencv.org/) and [PyTorch](https://pytorch.org/).
 * :bulb: Some of codes will help readers to understand inside of algorithms (e.g. how it works).
 * :wrench: The others of codes will provide usages and applications of OpenCV functions (e.g. how to use it).